unm-historiography/metahistory/essays/thematic/historical-fiction.md

 In examining the utility of historical fiction in the study of history, we must take a brief look at the primary tool used in history and every other field of endeavor: **Narrative**.
 Human history, even our lives today, is wrought with narrative.[^White1]  But what is narrative?
 Can history or anything else, for that matter, be communicated without it?

-> blockquote Within professional historical studies...the narrative has been viewed for the most part neither as a product of a theory nor as the basis for a method, but rather as a form of discourse which may or may not be used for the repre- sentation of historical events, depending upon whether the primary aim is to
+> Within professional historical studies...the narrative has been viewed for the most part neither as a product of a theory nor as the basis for a method, but rather as a form of discourse which may or may not be used for the repre- sentation of historical events, depending upon whether the primary aim is to